 In addition, the AC has independent access to the internal and external auditors, who report independently their findings and recommendations to the AC.
 The AC met with the internal and external auditors, without the presence of Management, at least once during the year.
 The AC also undertook a review of the independence and objectivity of the external auditor through discussions with the external auditor.
-The aggregate amount of fees paid to the external auditor for FY2017 is S\$184,000.
-No non-audit fees were paid to the external auditor for financial year ended 31 December 2017 which may affect their independence.
-The Company has complied with the requirements of Rules 712 and 715 of the SGX-ST Listing Manual in relation to the appointment of auditing firms.
+The aggregate amount of fees paid to the external auditor for FY2018 is S\$194,000.
+No non-audit fees were paid to the external auditor for FY2018 which may affect their independence.
+The Company has complied with the requirements of Rules 712 and 715 of the Listing Manual in relation to the appointment of auditing firms.